Joseph Mariani

 Joseph Mariani (born Joseph-Jean Mariani; 1 February 1950) is a French computer science researcher and pioneer in the field of speech processing.

 Education and career

-After obtaining a Doctor of Engineering degree in 1977 from the Pierre and Marie Curie University, Joseph Mariani joined the National Center for Scientific Research (CNRS) in the Computer Science Laboratory for Mechanics and Engineering Sciences (LIMSI) as a researcher.
+After obtaining a Doctor of Engineering degree in 1977 from the Pierre and Marie Curie University, Mariani joined the National Center for Scientific Research (CNRS) in the Computer Science Laboratory for Mechanics and Engineering Sciences (LIMSI) as a researcher.
 He then was the head of the Speech Communication group from 1982 to 1985.
 He left for the United States (1985–1986) where he worked as invited researcher at IBM T.J.
 Watson Research Center (Yorktown Heights, NY, USA).
-Back in France, from 1987 to 2001 he was in charge of the Human-Machine Communication Department and was Director of LIMSI from 1989 to 2000.
-Later, he was named Director of the Department of Information and Communication Technologies at the Ministry of Research.
-Within the Ministry, he created the Techno-Langue and Techno-Vision Programs on the development and evaluation of technologies in these two domains.
+Back in France, from 1987 to 2001 he was in charge of the Human-Machine Communication Department and was director of LIMSI from 1989 to 2000.
+Later, he was named director of the Department of Information and Communication Technologies at the Ministry of Research.
+Within the ministry, he created the Techno-Langue and Techno-Vision Programs on the development and evaluation of technologies in these two domains.